The Initial Value Problem for Singular SPDEs via Rough Paths: Abstract

 \section{Abstract}

-\textbf{Abstract:} In this contribution we are interested in developing a solution theory for singular quasilinear stochastic partial differential equations subject to an initial condition.
-We obtain our solution theory via a perturbation of the rough path approach developed to handle the space-time periodic problem by Otto and Weber (2019).
+In this contribution we develop a solution theory for singular quasilinear stochastic partial differential equations subject to an initial condition.
+We obtain our solution theory as a perturbation of the rough path approach developed to handle the space-time periodic problem by Otto and Weber (2019).
 As in their work, we assume that the forcing is of class $C^{\alpha -2}$ for $\alpha \in (\frac{2}{3},1)$ and space-time periodic and, additionally, that the initial condition is of class $C^{\alpha}$ and periodic.
-We observe that, thanks to bounds for the heat semigroup, enforcing an initial condition within the framework of Otto and Weber does not require any new stochastic results.
+We contribute to the analytic aspects of the theory.
+Indeed, we show that we can enforce the initial condition via correcting the previously obtained space-time periodic solution with an initial boundary layer which may be handled in a completely deterministic manner.
+Uniqueness is obtained in the class of solutions which are corrected in this way by an initial boundary layer.
+Moreover, stability of the solutions with respect to perturbations of the data is established. \blfootnote{\textbf{Funding:} CR was partially supported by the Austrian Science Fund (FWF), grants P30000, W1245, and F65.}